xrdocs-staging/design/_blogs/2025-10-01-cst-routed-optical-4_0.md

 <https://www.cisco.com/c/en/us/products/collateral/interfaces-modules/transceiver-modules/400g-qsfp-dd-haul-coherent-module-ds.html>

-## Routed Optical Networking Starter Automation
+## Simplified automation

-The Starter automation stack brings a simplified deployment for those looking to manage ZR/ZR+ circuits across their router and optical multi-layer networks but do not need the added IP controller functionality of Crosswork Network Controller.
-The Starter version consists of a single installation of Crosswork Hierarchical Controller.
-The capabilities of CW HCO in the Starter version are identical to the full stack solution, with the same visualization, provisioning, and assurance capabilities.
-Migration from the starter to full solution can be done in a seamless manner by simply adding the CNC adapter to CW HCO.
+Release 4.0 brings a simplified automation solution using Crosswork Hierarchical Controller and Crosswork Network Controller.
+Crosswork HCO manages end to end Routed Optical Networking circuits across both Cisco and 3rd party optical vendors.
+CNC manages all aspects of a modern IP network, supporting both Cisco and 3rd party router vendors.
+HCO 11.0 and CNC 7.1 add more seamless integration with all aspects of the IP network discovere through CNC.

 ## Optical Automation Updates

-The 3.0 release introduces enhanced versions of the Routed Optical Networking automation components.
+The 4.0 release introduces enhanced versions of the Routed Optical Networking automation components.

-### Cisco Optical Site Manager 7.11.2
+### Cisco Optical Site Manager 25.1.1

 Cisco Optical Site Manager (COSM) is an embedded XR application used to manage optical line systems at a site level as opposed to managing individual nodes.